-Brightly coloured streamers attached to the backbone of the line act as a ‘scare-crow’, keeping birds from getting tangled in the baited hooks.
+Brightly coloured streamers attached to the backbone of the line act as a ‘scarecrow’, keeping birds from getting tangled in the baited hooks.
 A towed object is attached at the end of the line to create additional drag and stabilise the line in high winds.
 Bird-scaring lines should be deployed before the fishing gear is shot-away, and reeled back once the final hook has been set.

 Using two lines together is considered best practice (see image).
 Additionally, it has been suggested that bird-scaring lines are to be used in combination with weighted branchlines (ensuring hooks sink rapidly) and night setting (avoiding peak seabird activity) to maximise bycatch reduction.
 Bird-scaring lines placed so that they discourage seabirds from getting near to warp cables – the cables used to tow nets – have been shown to be particularly effective in preventing seabird-gear interactions.

 In 2004/2005, the South African hake trawl fishery was found to result in a significant number of albatross deaths by cable strikes, mostly during the discarding of offal (fish waste).
 Bird-scaring lines were introduced as a mitigation method, and by 2010, seabird mortality fell by 73-95% compared with 2004.
 A 2021 study similarly reported a 98.4% reduction in seabird bycatch in Namibian demersal longline hake fisheries.

 Having been tried and tested in the above fisheries and others across the world, bird-scaring lines are considered best practice and an effective measure by the Agreement for Conservation of Albatrosses and Petrels (ACAP) to reduce incidental bycatch of seabirds in demersal and pelagic longline fisheries.
 They are required by law in Namibian and Australian longline fisheries, Argentinian trawl fisheries, Brazilian pelagic longline fisheries, Chilean longline and trawl fisheries, and South African hake trawl, demersal and pelagic longline fisheries.
 Bird-scaring lines are not yet a legal obligation in UK fisheries, but are growing in popularity due to their simplicity and efficacy.

-This page was last updated on 20.12.22.
+This page was last updated on 12.10.23.

 Interested in how this and other measures could mitigate bycatch in your fishery?
 Get in touch with us to collaborate or take part in a study.